Checking for ketones

 Example: An athletic client with diabetes prefers this method of monitoring ketosis in addition to checking his glucose.
 He found that breath acetone was more consistent than a blood level of betahydroxybutrate which decreased during exercise but increased later.

 There are currently 2 companies that make portable acetone breath analyzers.
-My patients prefer the KEYTO brand for its ease of use with an APP.
+KEYTO is a brand that comes with an APP.
 KEYTO will make a donation to the Charlie Foundation for each device ordered using the code "CHARLIE".
-A new portable meter is available in 2020 called Biosense.